LinkedInLearning/prometheus-and-grafana-visualizing-application-performance-3978240/README.md

-# COURSENAME
+# Prometheus and Grafana: Visualizing Application Performance
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Prometheus and Grafana: Visualizing Application Performance`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]